tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Land Ward

-**Casting Time/Duration**: 1 hour**/**24 hours
+**Casting Time/Duration:** 1 hour**/**24 hours

-**Market/Component Cost**: 600 gp**/**120 gp plus 2 recoveries
+**Market/Component Cost:** 600 gp**/**120 gp plus 2 recoveries

-**Effect**: You ward the land in a massive area.
+**Effect:** You ward the land in a massive area.

-**Skill Check**: Creatures that attempt to use a power associated with defiling (one that has defile, defiling, or defiler in the name) within the warded area must succeed on an Arcana skill check against a DC equal to the result of the Nature skill check you make when performing this ritual.
+**Skill Check:** Creatures that attempt to use a power associated with defiling (one that has defile, defiling, or defiler in the name) within the warded area must succeed on an Arcana skill check against a DC equal to the result of the Nature skill check you make when performing this ritual.
 A creature that fails this check spends the action necessary to use the power but does not expend the power.

 At the end of the ward's duration, you can spend a recovery to extend the ward for an additional 24 hours, even if you are not near the ward's area.
 If the ritual's effect is sustained in this way without interruption for a year and a day, the effect becomes permanent.

 #### Trailblaze

-**Casting Time/Duration**: 10 minutes**/**8 hours
+**Casting Time/Duration:** 10 minutes**/**8 hours

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: Natural wilderness moves aside so that you can pass, creating a clear path ahead and behind you.
+**Effect:** Natural wilderness moves aside so that you can pass, creating a clear path ahead and behind you.
 As you travel, you ignore natural obstacles that would slow your overland speed.
 The natural terrain returns to normal once you pass, and the Perception skill check DC to track your party increases by 5 as though you had obscured your tracks.

 #### Water's Gift

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You and up to seven other creatures present for the ritual take on certain aquatic abilities: the ability to breathe water as easily as air, to speak underwater normally, and to fight underwater without penalty.
+**Effect:** You and up to seven other creatures present for the ritual take on certain aquatic abilities: the ability to breathe water as easily as air, to speak underwater normally, and to fight underwater without penalty.
 Each subject also gains a +5 power bonus to Athletics skill checks to swim.

-**Skill Check**: Your Nature skill check result determines the duration of the effect.
+**Skill Check:** Your Nature skill check result determines the duration of the effect.

 | Nature Skill Check Result | Duration |
 | ------------------------- | -------- |